huayan1998/Exploring_the_Determinants_of_Body_Weight/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+ChatGPT-4o was utilized to assist in  aspects of the code, interpreting statistical concepts, and drafting explanations for the model.
+The entire chat history is documented and available in other/llms/llm_usage.txt.